 Top Occupational Hazards

 Typically, safety meetings cover the same types of work, for good reason.
-Falls, confined space entry and vehicular accidents result in the greatest occurrence of safety incidents, year after year.
+Falls, confined space entry, and vehicular accidents result in the greatest occurrence of safety incidents, year after year.
 Let's break this down and look at these elements in the context of robotics:

 Driving to the site and driving onsite comes with inherent risks in terms of property damage and injuries.
 By implementing robotics, there is potential to reduce the number of people and vehicles entering a site on a given day.
 In most cases, operators will require fewer days on site than a conventional inspection team.

 Confined space entry is another common hazard across industries.
-Previously, inspectors needed to access tight and unstable areas, exposing themselves to chemicals, heat, collapse and explosions.
-I’ve been fortunate to witness tremendous growth in the capabilities for the drone and crawler space.
+Previously, inspectors needed to access tight and unstable areas, exposing themselves to chemicals, heat, collapse, and explosions.
+I’ve been fortunate to witness tremendous growth in the capabilities of the drone and crawler space.
 It’s now easy to collect high definition visuals and perform a variety of inspections without entering an asset.
 Data can even be collected remotely from tank floors!